Internet Smarts: Keeping Your Child Safe Online

 c.
 An exciting playground for kids

 e.
-A random collection of facts and opinions masquerading as facts, often challenging to distinguish from each other.
+A random collection of facts mixed with opinions masquerading as facts, often challenging to distinguish from each other.

 f.
 All of the above.

 The internet world is like a city: jam-packed with information and resources worthy of the finest museums, but also holding menace for the unwary.
 You wouldn't let your child wander unsupervised and unprepared in a city.
-The risks are very real -- internet predators do lure kids into meeting them, resulting in tragedies that include abduction and murder.
-So in the same way that you appropriately monitor your child's physical whereabouts, you'll want to supervise your child's internet usage and teach her web smarts, from net etiquette to web literacy to simple safety.
+The risks are very real.
+The risk of internet predators contacting kids has diminished greatly but still exists.
+The risk of casual -- or intensive -- bullying from other kids has increased.
+So in the same way that you appropriately monitor your child's physical whereabouts and teach him to navigate the physical world safely, you'll want to supervise your child's internet usage and teach her web smarts, from net etiquette to web literacy to simple safety.

 Where do you begin?
 Online, of course.
 Start by educating yourself; then you'll be in a better position to protect and direct your kids.
-One good resource is WiredSafety.org.
+(See the resources below for some sites to get you started.)

 Once you educate yourself, launch into some homeschooling on net safety for your child.
 Luckily, there are some great sites for kids to go through to learn cyber safety.
 Stay nearby so you can assist -- and learn!

 They're addictive.
-They change our brains.
+They change human brains, especially brains that are still developing.
 When we let our children use electronics, we are leaving them at the mercy of this addiction.
 That's why it is our responsibility to support our children in learning to manage their use of screens.

 3. Walk your talk.